Answers from Our Humboldt General Hospital Billing Department

 Who can I call with questions about my bill?

-If you have questions about your bill, our friendly team is more than happy
+If you have questions about your bill, our friendly team members are happy

 to conduct a review and provide any answers you need.
 You can reach Humboldt